 Courses Taught: Economics of Information Technology and Management, Management Information Systems, Telecommunications and Network Security Management, Telecommunication and Internet Technologies.

-- Sundaresan, Shankar and Zuopeng, Zhang, “Incentive Policies for Facilitating Knowledge Sharing in an Enterprise Social Network,” Journal of Information Technology Theory and Application, Forthcoming in 2018 [25 pages].
+- Sundaresan, Shankar and Zuopeng, Zhang, “Incentive Policies for Facilitating Knowledge Sharing in an Enterprise Social Network,” Journal of Information Technology Theory and Application, 19(2), June 2018, pp 31-56.

 - Sundaresan, Shankar and Zuopeng, Zhang, “Knowledge Sharing in Organizations: Role of Incentives and Information Systems,” Journal of Industrial Integration and Management, 1 (3), Sep 2016 [32 Pages].

 - Balakrishnan, Anant, Shankar Sundaresan, and Bo Zhang, “Browse and Switch: Retail-Online Competition under Value Uncertainty,” Production and Operations Management, 23(7), 2014, pp 1129-1145.

 - Sundaresan, Shankar and Zuopeng Zhang, “Parallel teams for knowledge creation: Role of collaboration and incentives,” Decision Support Systems, 54(1), 2012, pp 109-121.